 Our best Term Deposit rates

-Offer available on new Term Deposits opened by Westpac personal customers between Tuesday 18th June 2019 to 9am Tuesday 2nd July 2019, inclusive.
+Offer available for a limited time only on new Term Deposits opened by Westpac personal customers.
 Available on deposits from $5,000 - $5,000,000 with interest paid at maturity.
 Terms and conditions apply*.

 Already with Westpac?